techmakerai/Python-OpenAI-API-Text-To-Image/README.md

-# Creating an Image from Text with OpenAI API and Python
+# Creating an Image from Text with OpenAI API